anddimario/interstellar-js/README.md

 - `instance`: in the form: "instance":"hostname", it is used to watch requests for a specific instance (optional)
 - `status`: for example: "status":200, it is used to fire trigger when the thresold based on request status is reached (optional)
 - `site`: for example: "site":"example.com", watch the requests for a specific site

+### Basic authentication (optional)
+You can set for a route if it's protected from basic auth with the redis key in the form `interstellar:vhost:HOST:PATH`, for example:
+`hset interstellar:vhost:localhost:3000:/ basicAuth true`
+Basic auth users are stored in redis and for each host, in the form: `interstellar:basic:auth:HOSTNAME:USER`, for example:
+`set interstellar:basic:auth:localhost:3000:john secret`
+You can test it on browser, or from curl: `curl http://john:secrset@localhost:3000`

 ### Errors logs
 They are stored in redis in the form: `interstellar:logs:INSTANCE:TIMESTAMP string`